An error has occurred while submitting. Please try again later...

 Further information on the 3M PPS logic is available in the 3M™ Population-focused Preventables (PFP) (PDF, 681 KB) Classification Methodology Overview (see link below).
 Detailed information is available to licensees in the online PFP definitions manual.

 3M PPS clinical logic is maintained by a team of 3M clinicians, data analysts, clinical analysts, programmers and economists.
 The methodology is updated annually to reflect changes in the standard diagnosis and procedure code sets and make enhancements to the clinical logic.

 ¹Shrank WH, Rogstad TL, Parekh N. Waste in the US health care system: estimated costs and potential for savings.
 JAMA.
 2019;322(15):1501-1509.

 Learn more about 3M PPS

 Please note that documents not published by 3M do not necessarily reflect 3M recommendations and have not been approved by 3M.
-They are listed here for the information of readers interested in the various ways that 3M patient classification methodologies have been applied.
-Please note that listing these references does not imply endorsement of 3M methodologies by individual authors, other organizations or government agencies.
+These documents are listed here for the information of readers interested in the various ways that 3M patient classification methodologies have been applied.
+Also note that listing these references does not imply endorsement of 3M methodologies by individual authors, other organizations or government agencies.